 Student Support Team

-The Student Support Team (Lia Gerety, Danielle Wattleton-Anderson, Lauren Garrett, Cameron Gaede, JP Hemingway) will continue to gather information on student wellbeing during distance learning and will address concerns as they arise.
-Mrs. Garrett will be available by email during office hours from 9:00 to 11:00 a.m. on Mondays, Tuesdays and Thursdays to address any pertinent counseling needs.
-She will also be holding Teams video/audio sessions (by appointment only) from noon to 3:00 p.m.
+The Student Support Team (Lia Gerety, Danielle Wattleton-Anderson, Lauren Garrett, Cameron Gaede, JP Hemingway) will continue to gather information on student well-being during distance learning and will address concerns as they arise.
+Mrs. Garrett will be available by email during office hours from 9-11 a.m. on Mondays, Tuesdays and Thursdays to address any pertinent counseling needs.
+She will also be holding Teams video/audio sessions (by appointment only) from 12-3 p.m.

 The following videos were created by the Alabama Department of Public Health to help provide education and information to the public on COVID-19.